fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 </fusioncharts>

 ```
 That's it!
-Your first chart using react-fusioncharts is ready
+Your first chart using `react-fusioncharts` is ready.

 ## Problem rendering the chart?